Docter60/sgi-irix-net-boot-guide/README.md

 ### bootparamd

 &nbsp;&nbsp;&nbsp;&nbsp;Bootparams contain a list of client entries used for booting diskless clients.
-Referencing the generated version on the mock server, this should be moved over to the Pi server's bootparams file:
+Referencing the generated version on the mock server, this should be moved over to the Pi server's bootparams file.
+Note that the raspberry pi's IP is used instead of the hostname.

 **/etc/bootparams**